What Is an Algebra Quiz with Explanations?

 Pros

-- Instantly generates personalized quizzes to find blind spots
+- Instantly generates personalized quizzes from any uploaded material

 Cons